 8. Google” Movie Jaws, Steven Spielberg When a young woman is killed by a shark while skinny-dipping near the New England tourist town of Amity Island, police chief Martin Brody (Roy Scheider) wants to close the beaches, but mayor Larry Vaughn (Murray Hamilton) overrules him, fearing that the loss of tourist revenue will cripple the town.

-Posted by Bob Nichols on August 15, 2015, With 3620 Reads Filed under Investigations, Of Interest.
+Posted by Bob Nichols on August 15, 2015, With 3774 Reads Filed under Investigations, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.